 - Fees: - All revenue from Alberta Education related to transportation and instructional supplies and materials will continue to be fully applied to the cost of these services.
 There will be no contribution from the global budget to support fee-based programs and services.
-Fee revenue for transportation and noon supervision will fully fund the gap between Alberta Education funding and direct program costs, including waivers and uncollectable accounts. - For the 2018-19 year, noon supervision fees will increase by up to 3.9 per cent and transportation fees by 4.5 per cent due to increased costs of providing those services, subject to ministerial approval. - The number of school-based positions are anticipated to remain relatively unchanged from 2017-18.
-Positions would have increased by 125 FTEs to address enrolment growth but the impact is offset with the loss of the CIF grant.
+Fee revenue for transportation and noon supervision will fully fund the gap between Alberta Education funding and direct program costs, including waivers and uncollectable accounts. - For the 2018-19 year, noon supervision fees will increase by up to 3.9 per cent and transportation fees by 4.5 per cent due to increased costs of providing those services, subject to ministerial approval. - The number of school-based positions have increased by 149 FTEs to address enrolment growth due to the CIF grant.